fivves/d3/README.md

 - `DATABASE_URL` is set automatically inside Docker; for local dev set it under `api/.env` as needed

 ### Development
-The project is designed to run in Docker by default [[memory:5719116]].
+The project is designed to run in Docker by default.
 Optional local dev:

 Backend:
 ```bash